r0tas/Cybersecurity-Bootcamp/README.md

 ![Diagram](C:\Users\micha\Cybersecurity-Bootcamp\README\Images\Project1Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ELK playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topologu